 Merchant accounts with financial institutions (banks) tend to be expensive and time-consuming to set up.
 Unlike merchant accounts with banks, many third-party payment processors don’t charge you a huge deposit fee for setup.

 You’re only charged for the transactions you make.
 We can’t speak for other third-party processors or banks, but at Stax, we don’t charge any of the outrageous monthly fees.
 Here’s a list of some fees you’ll see from other banks and processors, but never from us:

 - No PCI compliance fee

-Third party processors could especially benefit merchants who sell just a few products online or those who live outside the U.S. If you don’t want the hassle of handling your own merchant account and you prefer the ease of a third party handling your payment processing, then third party processors are perfect for you as well.
+Third-party processors could especially benefit merchants who sell just a few products online or those who live outside the U.S. If you don’t want the hassle of handling your own merchant account and prefer the ease of a third party handling your payment processing, then a third party processor is perfect for you as well.

-Increasingly, many merchants have found that third party payment processors are the way to go for their merchant account services.
-They’re quicker, easier and more cost-effective than financial institutions.
-The trick is to find a perfect third party credit card processor with low rates.
-You can read more on that in this article.
+Increasingly, many merchants have found that third-party payment processors are the way to go for their merchant account services.
+They’re quicker, easier, and more cost-effective than financial institutions.
+The trick is to find a perfect third-party credit card processor with low rates.

-If you’re considering a third party processor to handle credit card processing for your business, check out our affordable subscription plans!
-With no markups, no ancillary fees and no contract, you get the processing solutions and services you need for the price you deserve.
+If you’re considering a third-party processor to handle credit card processing for your business, check out Stax’ affordable subscription plans.
+With no markups, no ancillary fees, and no contract, you get the processing solutions and services you need for the price you deserve.

 Reach out to a Payments Consultant and request a custom savings quote.